ibm-cloud-docs/CDN/running-status.md

 Follow these steps to get your CDN up and running:

 1. Verify whether CDN traffic works as expected.
 For instructions, see [Verifying that your CDN is working before pointing to IBM CNAME](/docs/CDN?topic=CDN-verify-cdn-before-pointing-domain-to-ibm-cname).
-2. After you verify that CDN traffic is working, you must change your DNS record to point your domain to [IBM CNAME](/docs/CDN?topic=CDN-getting-to-running-status#ibm-cname) or [Akamai CNAME](/docs/CDN?topic=CDN-getting-to-running-status#akamai-cname).
+2. After you verify that CDN traffic is working, you must change your DNS record to point your domain to [IBM CNAME](/docs/CDN?topic=CDN-getting-to-running-status#ibm-cname).
 Most DNS providers can give you instructions on setting up or changing the CNAME.

    Check with your DNS provider to find out when the changes become active.
 Then, add a CNAME record for your CDN domain in DNS.
 To do so, on the DNS configuration page for your CDN domain, create a CNAME record with your CDN domain name as the **Host** and the CDN CNAME you used to configure the CDN as the **CNAME**.